(1/2)

 .synopsis...

-high pressure of 30.1 inches remains over lake superior this morning
+tonight, allowing 30.2 inch high pressure over lake superior this

-over the lake by wednesday morning as a 29.1 inch low moves from the
+returns to the lake on sunday as a 29.1 inch low tracks across

 lake superior from saxon harbor wi to upper entrance to portage